-Lavash bread makes for a thin and crispy pizza crust.
+Lavash bread makes a thin and crispy pizza crust.
 It works well as an appetizer, lunch, or fun weeknight dinner.
 This is a dairy recipe that fits with a dairy menu on Shavuot, or the recipe can be made vegan if you use vegan cheese.
-In addition, pizza is a popular food for breaking Passover (to start eating bread again) after Passover ends.
-So, keep this quick, easy recipe in mind when you want pizza fast.
+Keep this quick, easy recipe in mind when you want pizza fast.

 This recipe is all about customizing your own pizza, so it's ideal for picky eaters or different dietary restrictions since everyone can pick their own toppings.
 It's especially easy when you use leftover vegetables or chicken which are already on hand.

 Why You'll Love This Recipe